-- d) Fixed Term Deposits with variable rate and variable maturities (structured deposits) This encompasses all types of structured deposits.
+This encompasses all types of structured deposits.
 There has been considerable change in the types of structured deposits brought to the market over the last few years, some of which are already no longer available.
-In view of the fluidity of this area, this is a generic title for all structured deposits so as to provide the Council with greater flexibility to adopt new instruments as and when they are brought to the market. - e) Collateralised Deposits These are deposits placed with a bank which offers collateral backing based on Lender Option Borrower Option loans borrowed by local authorities.
+In view of the fluidity of this area, this is a generic title for all structured deposits so as to provide the Council with greater flexibility to adopt new instruments as and when they are brought to the market.

+f) Collateralised Deposits

+These are deposits placed with a bank which offers collateral backing based on Lender Option Borrower Option loans borrowed by local authorities.
 Such deposits are effectively lending to a local authority as that is the ultimate security.

-2. COLLECTIVE INVESTMENT SCHEMES STRUCTURED AS OPEN ENDED INVESTMENT COMPANIES
+2. COLLECTIVE INVESTMENT SCHEMES STRUCTURED AS OPEN ENDED INVESTMENT COMPANIES a) Government liquidity funds b) Money Market Funds (MMF)